Expedited arbitration - faster, cheaper, greener arbitration procedures for smaller and simpler claims .

 As noted in my LexisNexis Blog post The race to expedite: arbitration’s response to the coronavirus (COVID-19) crisis, both the LMAA’s SCP and the DIA’s RSA were sources of inspiration for me when I assisted with the drafting of the Expedited Arbitration Rules of the London Chamber of Arbitration and Mediation (LCAM).

-LCAM is attached to the London Chamber of Commerce and Industry (LCCI) and I am a member of its board of directors.
+LCAM is attached to the London Chamber of Commerce and Industry (LCCI) and I was a member of its board of directors.
 Its Expedited Arbitration Rules, which came into force on 1 June 2020, are designed to be a complete stand-alone documents-only procedure for the resolution of disputes by a sole arbitrator appointed by LCAM.
 As stated in Article 1.2, ‘The procedure administered by LCAM under the Rules is intended to be simple, expedited and cost effective.’
-As a board member, I am not eligible for selection as an arbitrator by the board but I may be nominated by the parties.
 For information about LCAM, see its website here.